 - Stirred, not shaken: Stir the coals with a spade or stick as the water is poured over them to reach hidden hot spots.
 Until there is no more steam and no more hissing noises.

 - Test by hand: To be on the safe side, hold your hand over the coals again.
 A little residual heat is okay.
 If heat radiation is still felt, pour more water on the coals.

 You can also put out the embers by completely covering them with soil.
 The soil must not contain any leaves or grass, because even green plant material can eventually catch fire due to the long heat.

 - Tips: Putting out a fire by peeing on it works outdoors.
 It’s a solid idea for safety.

 Clean up the fireplace

-Homemade fire pit.
-You can simply cover a homemade fire pit with some soil or the sods that you cut out when creating the fire pit.
+- Homemade fire pit: You can simply cover a homemade fire pit with some soil that you cut out when creating the fire pit.

 We hope this has given you the knowledge and confidence to have a successful campfire experience.
 And most importantly, you’re now well-known on How to Light and Extinguish a Campfire to ensure your own safety.
 The golden rule is when in doubt, put out the fire!

 Is it okay to leave a campfire burning when I’m done?

 Absolutely not.
 Leaving a campfire burning when you’re done is unsafe and irresponsible.
 Unattended fires can quickly escalate, posing threats to the environment, wildlife, and other campers.
 It’s essential to fully extinguish the fire before leaving the site.